Portugal in the Junior Eurovision Song Contest 2018: Júniores de Portugal 2018

 The singer who performed the Portuguese entry for the Junior Eurovision Song Contest 2018 was again selected through the singing competition Júniores de Portugal ("Juniors of Portugal").
 Between 1 September and 15 September 2018, children between the ages of 9 and 14 could submit a video of themselves singing online to try to participate in Junior Eurovision that year.
-Rádio e Televisão de Portugal (RTP) received over 70 submissions and selected 10 finalists.
+RTP received over 70 submissions and selected 10 finalists.
 They took part in live auditions and the winner of the event was decided by a jury.
-The panel consisted of Nuno Galopim (Portuguese commentator for Eurovision and Junior Eurovision), Pedro Madeira (Portuguese representative in Junior Eurovision 2006), Carla Bugalho (Head Of Delegation for Portugal in Eurovision and Junior Eurovision), Fernando Martins and Sílvia Alberto (Eurovision 2018 host).
+The panel consisted of Nuno Galopim (Portuguese commentator for Eurovision and Junior Eurovision), Pedro Madeira (who represented Portugal in 2006), Carla Bugalho (Head Of Delegation for Portugal in Eurovision and Junior Eurovision), Fernando Martins and Sílvia Alberto (Eurovision 2018 host).
 Although the auditions were not published, it is known that Rita Laranjeira performed 3 songs: "Eu sei", "Somewhere Over The Rainbow" and "I Surrender”.